perryfardella/perrys-saas-starter/supabase/templates/README.md

 - Webmail (Gmail, Yahoo, Outlook.com)
 - Mobile devices (iOS Mail, Android Gmail, etc.)

-## 🔧 Testing

-To test your email templates:

-1. Set up a local SMTP server or use a service like [Mailhog](https://github.com/mailhog/MailHog)
-2. Configure your Supabase project to use the test SMTP settings
-3. Trigger each authentication flow to see the emails

 ## 🆘 Support

 If you need help customizing these templates: